RunningZeus5334/ZMQ_PICO_RGBcontroller/README.md

 # ZMQ RBG Controller with RPI pico W

-In this repo i've made a code on QT(creator) that uses the ZeroMQ library to publish a service.
-This service can be called and then u can change the RGB led on the RPI pico.
+In this repository, I have developed a code in QT Creator, which uses the ZeroMQ library to make a publish-subscribe service.
+This service enables users to remotely manipulate the RGB LED on the Raspberry Pi Pico microcontroller.

 ## Content table
 - coming soon) How to start guide